mdmogli/puppet-exam-prep/content/Language/containment.md

 ```

 ## contain
-Similar behavior that include but a relationship is needed to run using the Class declaration.
+Similar behavior that include but we ensure that all containing classes run inside the class that is defined.
 See example.

 ### example
 ```python